 Facts About Modern Greece

 On average Greece gets 16.5 million visitors a year.
-Personally, I’ve been to Greece a few times.
-And I have a few visits left in me.
+I’ve been to Greece a few times.
+And I have a few visits left in me, both to mainland Greece and the islands.
+That is a lot of tourist flooding Greek cities.

 Fun Facts About Greece: The Country joined the EU in 1981

-The country was the 12th member to join the EU, and switched to their currency to the Euro in 2001.
+The country was the 12th member to join the European Union and switched its currency to the Euro in 2001.

-Around 60% of Greece’s population live Urban Areas and Cities
+Around 60% of Greece’s population lives in Urban Areas and Cities

-Meaning there’s a lot of free lands in Greece.
+Meaning there’s a lot of free land in Greece.
 However, Greece is mountainous and therefore hard to live on.

 Greece’s Real Name is the Hellenic Republic